|

 Tolerance for energy drink “buzzes” builds quickly.
 Eventually, a potential energy drink addict will need to consume increasing amounts of an energy drink to keep achieving that original buzz.

 So, yes, there is such a thing as an addiction to energy drinks.
-Withdrawal symptoms after quitting energy drinks is also likely.
+Withdrawal symptoms after quitting energy drinks are also likely.
+Signs of an energy drink addiction withdrawal include:

 - Chronic head pain (“caffeine headache”)